carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 > > ## Windows
 > > Windos way of oppening gephi
 > {: .solution}
-> >
+>
-> Change the language to english to make it easier to find the options to choose.
+> Change the language to English to make it easier to find the options to choose.
 {: .prereq}

 Open the file `pangenomeGraph.gexf`.